-The Castle Rock Water Director and Castle Rock Water staff will be responsible for administering the enforcement of the staged drought response program and ensuring that appropriate messages concerning enforcement are conveyed to the public via the Community Relations Department.
-This will require close coordination with the Financing and Community Relations Departments.
+The Castle Rock Water Director and Castle Rock Water staff will be responsible for administering the enforcement of the staged drought response program and ensuring that appropriate messages concerning enforcement are conveyed to the public via the Communications Department.
+This will require close coordination with Castle Rock Water and Communications Departments.
 Roles and responsibilities of each department are as follows:

-- Castle Rock Water facilitation of call-in service for reports on infractions and follow up, patrol of service area, issuing written citations and fines, sending bills, recording and tracking of violations and fines, facilitating the appeals process, and installing flow restrictors to cut off service until violation is corrected. - Community Relations Department conveying accurate, consistent information on enforcement to the public through the public drought campaign.
+- Castle Rock Water facilitation of call-in service for reports on infractions and follow up, patrol of service area, issuing written citations and fines, sending bills, recording and tracking of violations and fines, facilitating the appeals process, and installing flow restrictors to cut off service until violation is corrected. - Communications Department conveying accurate, consistent information on enforcement to the public through the public drought campaign.